Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CEO & Co-Founder

-Corporate sustainability is no longer a buzzword—it’s a crucial aspect of doing business in the 21st century.
-Among the numerous standards that guide organizations toward sustainable practices, ISO 14044 stands out.
+Corporate sustainability is no longer a buzzword: it is a crucial aspect of doing business in the 21st century.
+Among the many standards that guide organisations towards sustainable practices, ISO 14044 stands out.
+It sets the requirements and guidelines for life cycle assessments (LCAs), a critical tool for measuring the environmental impacts of products and services.

-In this article, we’ll explore why implementing ISO 14044 is so important, how it works, and the benefits it can bring to your organization.
+By adopting ISO 14044, companies can sharpen their sustainability strategies, maintain compliance with global regulations and demonstrate environmental stewardship.
+In this article, we explore why implementing ISO 14044 is so important, how it works and the benefits it can bring to your organisation.

 What is ISO 14044?